 So, Why Do We Use Horses for Assisted Learning?

-Contrary to belief there is a correlation between horses and people.
-By including horses in specially-designed experiential learning exercises, equine-assisted facilitators are able to observe non-verbal communication of the horses and be a translator, as well as a guide to encourage the participant to attain the outcome of each exercise.
-This hands-on approach to learning has proven to greatly multiply the participants retention and understanding of skills learned.
-Keep in mind that this is not a riding program, but strictly handling and ground work with horses.
+Contrary to belief, there is a correlation between horses and people.
+By including horses in specially-designed experiential learning exercises, equine-assisted facilitators are able to observe the non-verbal communication of the horses and be a translator, as well as a guide to encourage the participant to attain the outcome of each exercise.
+This hands-on approach to learning has proven to greatly multiply the participant's retention and understanding of skills learned.
+Keep in mind that this is not a riding program but strictly handling and groundwork with horses.

 Here are some of the reasons why horses are so suited to this unique experience:

 Horses are sensitive, aware of their surroundings and quick to react.
-They watch for the slightest movement and look for threatening body posture as they learn to communicate through body language and vocalization.
+They watch for the slightest movement and look for threatening body postures as they learn to communicate through body language and vocalization.
 Horses know how to discern the difference between a calm, non-threatening approach and anxious, nervous energy.
-However, every horse is different just as each person is unique.
+However, every horse is different, just as each person is unique.

-Horses react to stimulus and provide a skilled facilitator with an opportunity to use the horse as a guideline.
+Horses react to stimuli and allow a skilled facilitator to use the horse as a guideline.
 By their intuitive nature, horses can provide facilitators with a window into the participant’s personality.
-Through the discovery of how sensitive horses are, how kind and forgiving they can be, we can guide participants to becoming better individuals through identifying specific horse behaviors.
+Through the discovery of how sensitive horses are and how kind and forgiving they can be, we can guide participants to become better individuals by identifying specific horse behaviours.